 Last Updated on

 Ultimately, the pain is worth it.
 You end up with a stunning smile plus the self-confidence to smile.
-However, even knowing that doesn’t alleviate the pain in the moment.
-If you’ve just gotten braces put on your teeth or your braces tightened, here are some real steps you can take to alleviate the discomfort.
+However, even knowing that alleviate discomfort in the moment.
+If you’ve just gotten braces put on your teeth or your braces tightened, here are some real steps you can take to alleviate discomfort.

 Modify What You Eat

 - Certain foods can alleviate the discomfort that your braces cause your mouth.
 For example, eat soft and cold foods like ice cream and puddings.
 These not only feel cool, which creates a numbing effect in the mouth.
 These foods also don’t require any chewing.
 This helps keep your sore teeth out of the mix for a while.
 You may want to eat other soft foods for a couple of days, even if they aren’t cold.
 Mash potatoes, pasta, or soups and stews are good bets.
 They put no strain on teeth and gums.

 - Finally, stay away from hard or sticky foods.
 Jerky, gummy bears or nuts are just a few examples of these types of foods.
 Not only can they cause your teeth pain to eat, there’s a chance that sticky items like taffy or gummy bears can loosen the brackets from your teeth.

 - If your jaw feels sore from orthodontic work, try using a heating pad on your jaw (or a warm wash cloth.)
 You may feel sore from dental appliances like headgear or even from your jaw getting accustomed to its new alignment.
 Heat can be soothing to these conditions.

 Apply a Topical Oral Anesthetic